-IEE is the organizational home to two interdisciplinary research institutes, both of which are also located physically in the Land & Water Research Building on the University Park Campus.
+IEE is the organizational home to two interdisciplinary research institutes, both of which are also located physically in the Land and Water Research Building on the University Park Campus.

-- IEE provides support to the Polar Center, the Center for Marine Science and Technology (CMAST), and we are ongoing collaborators with the PA Sea Grant program.
+- IEE provides support to the Center for Marine Science and Technology (CMAST), and we are ongoing collaborators with the PA Sea Grant program.

 IEE, along with the colleges and research institutes named below, supports institutes and centers that are working in our primary research themes.